bxparks/AceSegment/README.md

 <a name="StringScroller"></a>
 #### StringScroller

 A `StringScroller` is a class that builds on top of the `CharWriter`.
-It knows how to write entirely strings into the LED display.
-The public methods look
+It can scroll strings to the left and right.
+The public methods look like:
-like:

 ```C++
 class StringScroller {